kristijanburnik/wpt-testgen/README.md

 // ...
 ```

-The "/tests/\*" key matches each value in the path starting from the root node
+The "/scenarios/\*" key matches each value in the path starting from the root node
 "/" of the specification json.
 The "\*" part of the key is a for-each substitution (i.e. for each value in the
-"tests" array).
+"scenarios" array).

 The keyword ```matches``` is used to specify valid values which can live in the
 JSON node.